By David Hormozdi, MD

 Faculty Peer Reviewed

 Vitamin D deficiency is highly prevalent in the U.S. and worldwide, and the problem appears to be worsening.
-By definition, vitamin D …
+By definition, vitamin …

 By Lara Dunn, MD